Table 10.6-1. Recommended HBV postexposure prophylaxis

 Start hepatitis B vaccine seriesd

-Consider HBIG if source considered at high risk (eg, drug use history, men who have sex with men)
+Consider HBIG if source considered at high risk (eg, drug use history, sexual contacts with multiple partners)

 Vaccinated with response to vaccination evaluated 1-2 months after scheduled vaccination